Perpetual-Labs/SWT_notes/Manufacturing/APQP.md

 ### Detailed Phases
 1. Planning

-Output: The product concept is finalised and a pre-design in available
+Output: The product concept is finalised and a pre-design is available

  [[PPAP]]: 10 (through all five phases)